Haivision/srt/docs/statistics.md

 Same as [pktRecvTotal](#pktRecvTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Available for receiver.

+### byteSentUniqueTotal

+Same as [pktSentUniqueTotal](#pktSentUniqueTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Available for sender.

+### byteRecvUniqueTotal

+Same as [pktRecvUniqueTotal](#pktRecvUniqueTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Available for receiver.

 ### byteRcvLossTotal

 Same as [pktRcvLossTotal](#pktRcvLossTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Bytes for the presently missing (either reordered or lost) packets' payloads are estimated based on the average packet size.
 Available for receiver.